 California DMV Driving Points: Potential Consequences

-The information on your driving record isn’t publicly available, but some parties have access to it.
-These typically include potential employers, government agencies, insurance providers, and the courts.
-Therefore, a poor driving record can affect your interactions with these parties.
+The information on your driving record isn’t publicly available, but potential employers, government agencies, insurance providers, and the courts have access to it.
+Here are some of the consequences of having points on your license.

 Court and DMV Fines